The process to change a name depends on whether:

 - You’re an adult (over 18 years of age) or child

-- Whether you were born in Victoria or overseas
+- You were born in Victoria or overseas

 If you were born interstate, apply to the Registry in that state or territory .